 - HVAC service manager, $71,176 average salary

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with project management or custom system design experience could receive six-figure salaries.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
+For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
 Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

 HVAC technicians are in high demand across the United States, but especially so in states like Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing enormous growth in the construction industry.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.

 - California: Wildfires, transportation, energy and utility projects.

 - Texas: Hurricanes, energy, utility and other infrastructure upgrades.

 - Illinois: Companies relocating to the Chicago area.